 Beautiful… terrible.
 Serene… wild.
 Think of any adoring adjective describing the ocean in all its placid, rapturous glory, and you can quickly craft an equally apt antonym.

 Most of us prefer to envision an ocean that produces great fish catches, that reflects a brilliant sun and gently lulls us during long hours of trolling.
 But what we must prepare for is the ocean’s evil twin — the black, cold mountainous seas.

 That means carrying safety gear, backups and the real lifesavers — emergency beacons such as EPIRBs (emergency position-indicating radio beacons) and PLBs (personal locator beacons).
-As the electronics editor, I write a lot about beacons, and we run loads of news stories about at-sea emergencies.
-And as we head into National Safe Boating Week this Saturday, I’d like to offer a reminder to beacon purchasers to properly register those products.
+As the electronics editor, I write a lot about beacons, and we run loads of news stories about at-sea emergencies, so I’d like to offer a reminder to beacon purchasers to properly register those products.
 The process is more than simple, can be completed online, and the feds will even send you a reminder for registration renewal after two years.

 Proper registration of a 406 MHz beacon_ is required_ by Federal Communications Commission regulations.
 But the intent, here, is to quickly and most efficiently save your life.
 Minutes can count.

 When the U.S. Coast Guard Rescue Coordination Center receives a digital distress message from a beacon, that beacon’s registration information reaches the RCC as well.
 “This allows search-and-rescue controllers to know whose beacon is active and provides contact information for the folks back home, who can provide information about the beacon owner, vessel or trip,” says Chris Wahler, product line manager for ACR Products, which makes EPIRBs and PLBs.
 “Most often this is used for the mitigation of false alerts, but for real emergencies, valuable information is gained that helps rescue personnel better prepare for their mission.”